electrikmilk/cherri/CONTRIBUTING.md

 - You have searched for your issue
 - You are using the latest version.
 - You are describing your issue to the absolute best of your ability.
 Include any and all relevant information.
-- Your issue is one to one.
+- Your issue is one-to-one.
 No multiple bug issues.
-- You are including version info
+- You are including version info:
   - **If you compiled the compiler:** You are including the version of the Go programming language compiler installed on your machine.
 Use the output of `go version`.
   - **If you are using the latest release:** You are including the version of macOS installed on your machine and your CPU architecture.
 Use the output of `uname -a`.

-Confirming these things helps immensely to prevent duplicates, ensure proper communication and reproducibility.
+Confirming these things helps immensely to prevent duplicates, and ensure proper communication and reproducibility.

 Issues can be frustrating, but an issue is not easily fixed unless a concrete description of what the issue is, how to reproduce it and what environment it may be isolated to are clearly communicated.